gargargargar/GPA_calculator/README.md

 If you're a random Internet lurker without knowledge of how to utilize/execute/run this at all, no fear!
 I'll be explaining the instructions below in as much detail as possible.

 ## Executing the Program
 Feel free to download the [python code](https://github.com/gargargargar/GPA_calculator/blob/master/GPA_calculator.py) for your own use.
-(Doubt this is worth any business value, but if that's legitimately what you're thinking, go find a better version of this.
-Seriously.)

 The command line command for executing the program is as follows:
 ```